Oil in Mongolia

 Production Sharing Contracts

-As of 2023, there are a total of 33 petroleum blocks.
-4 of these blocks have advanced to production, while exploration is being conducted on 10 blocks.
-Mineral Resources and Petroleum Authority of Mongolia (MRPAM)’s Tender Round for new exploration licences commenced in late 2022 with a total of 14 blocks made available across the country.
+As of 2025, there are a total of 33 petroleum blocks.
+4 of these blocks have advanced to production, while exploration is being conducted on 11 blocks.
+Mineral Resources and Petroleum Authority of Mongolia (MRPAM)’s Tender Round for new exploration licences commenced in late 2022 with a total of 14 blocks made available across the country with PSCs awarded for 3 of them in late 2024/early 2025.

 Exploration, Production, Recent Discoveries